mariannexkuhl/EarthMoonSimulation/README.md

 - `numpy` – for numerical calculations
 - `matplotlib` – for visualization
-- `pillow' - for handling and saving images
+- `pillow` - for handling and saving images

 These dependencies will be installed automatically using the steps below.